 Such four-wheel drive vehicles typically occur in trucks.
 Two-wheel drive is the default mode, and should always be chosen on tarred roads and rough, unyielding surfaces.
 The driver must manually employ the 4WD mode or, if this is performed on a tarred lane, a phenomenon called axle wind-up inevitably takes place.
 Axle wind-up happens because most part-time 4WD vehicles have no central differential and the torque disparity between front and rear axles puts transmission and/or axle pressure.

-One of two nasty things occur to wind-up axles; either the tires slip or the transmission breaks: the former is bad enough, but the latter can be disastrous, and would require winning online slots for Canadian players to fix properly.
+One of two nasty things occur to wind-up axles; either the tires slip or the transmission breaks: the former is bad enough, but the latter can be disastrous, and would require winning Canadian online slots to fix properly.

 Super Select Four-Wheel Drive

 Mitsubishi’s Pajero has been around for many years, but their super-select is one of the finest four-wheel drive models out there.
 The Pajero has 4WD part-time, but drivers mostly abandon the 4H engine, only shifting to 2H if they want to save petrol on short, dead-straight highways .
 Furthermore, when driving over rugged terrain such as desert sand over 30 km/h, 4Hlc four wheel drive in high-range gear with gear train will lock the differentials.
 Another transmission choice is 4Llc (four low-range wheel drive with locking differentials), but the vehicle must be stationary before choosing this mode and speeds must preferably be kept under 30 km/h.